The spectrum of neuropsychological phenotypes

 In line with this, congenital anomalies of the genital organs driven by hypogonadism such as micropenis, bifid scrotum or hypospadias, although more frequent in KS than in the general population, have an overall low prevalence.

-Bone Density and Risk of Osteoporosis in KS
+Bone Density and Risk of Osteoporosis among XXY

 As early as the 1960s and 1970s, several reports described the concurrence of KS with autoimmune diseases, including systemic lupus erythematosus (SLE), rheumatoid arthritis (RA), juvenile idiopathic arthritis, psoriatic arthritis, polymyositis/ dermatomyositis, systemic sclerosis and mixed connective tissue disease, however, there is no substantial systematic evidence.

-Regarding hypothyroidism, it has to be noted that an increased presence of thyroid antibodies is debated in KS, whereas there are studies suggesting a central component of hypothyroidism.
+Regarding hypothyroidism, it has to be noted that an increased presence of thyroid antibodies is debated among XXY, whereas there are studies suggesting a central component of hypothyroidism.